ethersphere/swarm-guide/contents/architecture.rst

 Smart syncronisation is a protocol of distribution which makes sure that these transfers happen.
 Apart from access count which nodes use to determine which content to delete if capacity is reached, chunks also store their first entry index.
 This is an arbitrary monotonically increasing index, and nodes publish their current top index, so virtually they serve as timestamps of creation.
 This index helps keeping track what content to syncronise with a peer.

 When two peers connect, they establish their synchronisation state by exchanging information in the protocol handshake.
-When a connection is peer connection is opened the first time, syncronisation does not specify an index count, meaning that all content in the relevant address space no matter how long ago it was entered is offered to the peer.
+When a connection is peer connection is opened the first time, synchronisation does not specify an index count, meaning that all content in the relevant address space no matter how long ago it was entered is offered to the peer.
 The address space relevant by default just designates all addresses that are closer to the receiving node than the source.
 Syncronisation goes both ways independently.
-Once all content up to the current index is syncronised, the receiving peer updates the syncornisation state with the current index given by the source node.
+Once all content up to the current index is synchronised, the receiving peer updates the synchronisation state with the current index given by the source node.
 The source providing a counter should mean that they have provided the recipient with all chunks they have upto that time.

 All newly stored content during a live connection is also offered to the peer.
 Assuming enough bandwidth, peers are expected to be fully in sync meaning that the storage counter stored by the recipient about a source is not very far behind the source node's current storage count.